exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 ### Inspiration

-When implementing this exericse, it can be very useful to look at already implemented C# exercises like the [strings][csharp-docs-concept-exercises-strings], [dates][csharp-docs-concept-exercises-dates] or [floating-point numbers][csharp-docs-concept-exercises-floating-point-numbers] exercises.
+When implementing this exercise, it can be very useful to look at already implemented C# exercises like the [strings][csharp-docs-concept-exercises-strings], [dates][csharp-docs-concept-exercises-dates] or [floating-point numbers][csharp-docs-concept-exercises-floating-point-numbers] exercises.
 You can also check the [general array concept documentation][docs-v3-types-array] to see if any other languages have already implemented an arrays exercise.

 ## Representer